andrewsch16/sportsbetting-simulation/README.md

 4/5 - 100% return
 5/5 - 900% return

-<b> USE "setamountsim" if using a set $ amount per bet.
-Use "percentagesim" if you want to bet a % of your bankroll per bet. </b>
+<b> -Added feature to run an average of multiple instances at once and show an average of them all! </b>